Authentication and authorization

 Create an API token

-- Copy the token and securely save it for future use.
+Copy and store the API token in a secure location for future use.

 Note: